18 email marketing performance metrics for improved campaign tracking

 4

-Get your timing right.
-Test out sending emails at different times of the day on different days of the week to see when your subscribers are more likely to open your messages.
+Get your timing right: Test sending emails at different times to see when your subscribers are more likely to open your messages.

 2. Click-through rate